How to choose pickups for the sound in your head.

 Choice of parts makes a big difference not only that, the way they are assembled makes a big difference too.

 Magnets, magnet strength, metal alloys of the magnets, pole pieces and wire.
 The tension that the wire is wrapped with, how many turns of wire.
 Probably allot of things that are a pickup makers secret formula too.

 Single coil. - A single coil of wire wrapped around either pole pieces that are magnetic or the magnet is mounted below the plain metal pole pieces.
 These generally have more treble.
 Think Stratocaster - think Beach Boys, think Jimi Hendrix.
 Seems like they are light years apart but yet they both have the single coil pickup Strat as the instrument of choice.

-Humbuckers - Double single coils wired together in a way that cancels most of the hum picked up from the electronics that all of us are surrounded by in our modern world - lights, monitors, refrigerators etc. Humbuckers have a fatter sound than a single coil.
+Humbuckers - Double single coils wired together in a way that cancels most of the hum picked up by the electronics that all of us are surrounded by in our modern world - lights, monitors, refrigerators etc. Humbuckers have a fatter sound than a single coil.